SausanAlsuti/brightwave-dry-cleaners/README.md

 [(Back to top)](#table-of-contents)

 # Quickstart <a name="quickstartdemo"></a>
-View the deployed version: [https://github.com/SausanAlsuti/brightwave-dry-cleaners](https://sausanalsuti.github.io/brightwave-dry-cleaners/)
-[(Back to top)](#table-of-contents)
+View the deployed version: Live Demo [https://sausanalsuti.github.io/brightwave-dry-cleaners/] [(Back to top)](#table-of-contents)

 # Installation <a name="installation"></a>